kaanokay/samCRISPR/README.md

 chmod u+x samCRISPR.sh
 ```

-Then, you can directly execute the script:
+Then, you can directly execute the script with --help option for a complete list of options.
 ```{bash}
 bash ./samCRISPR.sh --help
 ```